elgeniskogen/dbus-tsmppt/README.md

 ✅ **100% compatible** - Same data as original C++ driver ✅ **WAN-ready** - Works over internet with optimized timeouts

+TO DO:
+* Make a path with the Tristar charger states, both number and text
+* Check modbus parameters to be used for I and V. Now it is a mix of fast and slow.
+* Make filters similar to those in the templates in HS
 ---

 ## Quick Start